vigneshraamachandran/football-demo/README.md

 #description : this application contains simple feilds only

 #1.
-Player - which contains players (only few beacues lake of sources).
+Player - which contains players (only few because of lake of sources).

 #2.
 Matches - which contains upcoming matches for two day from 14/05/2022.